 - 2 tbsp honey / maple syrup

 - 85 g (1/3 cup) peanut butter / almond butter smooth or crunchy

 Place the oats, nuts and seeds onto a baking tray and bake for 10-15 minutes until they begin to turn slightly golden.
 Remove from the oven and transfer the toasted oats, nuts and seeds into a large bowl.

 Meanwhile, place the dates into a food processor and blend until they create a sticky dough-like ball.

-Add the blended dates, honey / maple syrup, peanut / almond butter and coconut oil into a pan over a low heat and mix well with a wooden spoon until all the ingredients are combined.
+Add the blended dates, honey/maple syrup, nut butter and coconut oil into a pan over a low heat and mix well with a wooden spoon until all the ingredients are combined.